Research & Presentations

 A slide presentation advocating use of native plant species entitled "The Use of Native Vegetation in Xeriscaping" creates habitat for native wildlife while reducing the risk of invasion.
 The presentation was originally prepared and presented by Greg Cronin of University of Colorado at Denver and Health Sciences Center on March 8, 2007.
 (You must have MS PowerPoint to view presentation)

-Interested in planting native plants in your yard that are more drought resistant and require less irrigation?
+Interested in a yard that is more drought resistant and requires less irrigation?
 Known as Xeriscape, these landscapes can save you money because they also require less maintenance, pesticides and water, while attracting beautiful native birds.
-Explore your landscapes potential by thinking beyond turf.
-Sites include examples of Xeriscape gardens, information on clinics in your area and plant list to help you design a garden that will thrive and look beautiful.
+Explore your landscape's potential by thinking beyond turf.
+Our Xeriscape Colorado pages include examples of Xeriscape gardens, information on clinics in your area and plant lists to help you design a garden that will thrive and look beautiful.

 Lawn Watering Workgroup

 In 2002 and 2003, a group of Front Range water providers and landscape professionals formed this workgroup to develop a more unified approach to lawn watering guidelines and other water demand management approaches.
 The documents that summarize their work are below.

 Green Industries of Colorado (GreenCO) Best Management Practices

 Graywater Control in Colorado: HB 13-1044 & Regulation 86